jshet/studio85/readme.md

 # Welcome to the Studio85 code repository

 I like to mess about with making machines do things.
 This repo is the companion to the Studio85 YouTube channel.
+I should probably put a link here.
 If you have questions about something here, maybe take a look there.
 And vice versa.